 Tskit for phylogenetics#

-Tskit, the tree sequence toolkit, can be used as an efficient library for very large evolutionary trees.
-Tskit makes it easy to deal with trees with millions of tips, as in the example below:
+Tskit, the tree sequence toolkit, is an efficient library for very large evolutionary trees.
+It makes trees with millions of tips straightforward to store and analyse, as in the example below:

 Hide code cell source